 In order to realize the fine grained wireless transmission rule interface, we have extended the mac80211 subsystem of the Linux Kernel.
-Thus, OPENSDWN benefits from its driver abstraction and the minstrel rate control algorithm of the mac80211.
+Thus, OPENSDWN benefits from its driver abstraction and Minstrel, the de facto standard transmission rate control algorithm of the Linux Kernel mac80211 subsystem.
+Note, this algorithm fills a per-station rate table which defines the transmission settings on a per-link basis for a 100ms time interval.
 WDTX rules control per-flow physical layer settings.
 Assigning fixed and/or meta transmission settings is possible, e.g., assigning fixed MCS transmission rates or best throughput rate.
 Based on the capabilities of the WiFi NIC, the transmission settings can be set for the device's multirate retry chains.
 With Atheros cards such as the AR9280, there are four segments for the transmission rate, power and retry count.
 We are currently investigating the possibility to assign functions such as a maximum common transmission rate for a given set of LVAPs or maximum transmission time to WDTX rules.
 WDTX rules are bound to OF rules trough a newly defined action that attaches a tag to all packets that match an OF flow entry at the ingress port.
 The defined tags are passed through the Linux kernel down to the WiFi driver.
-Figure 7(a) depicts OPENSDWN's WDTX interface.
+Figure 8 depicts OPENSDWN's WDTX interface.

 Moreover, for effective control decisions, wireless network applications need access to statistics not only at a per-frame granularity, but also measurements of the medium itself (for instance, to infer interference from non-WiFi devices operating in the same spectrum).
-Thus, applications can access measurements (e.g., RSSI, OF statistics or spectral measurements) from multiple layers, and work either reactively (e.g., trigger-driven) or proactively (e.g., timerdriven).
+Thus, applications can access measurements (e.g., RSSI, OF statistics or spectral measurements) from multiple layers, and work either reactively (e.g., triggerdriven) or proactively (e.g., timer-driven).

 Middlebox Interface: A middlebox agent (MB Agent) runs either on a server or WiFi AP and accomplishes three primary tasks: interface the physical resources of the middlebox, handle virtual middleboxes (vMB) and expose the control of the middlebox to the control plane.
 In OPENSDWN, each agent handles exactly one MB functionality through the middlebox interface.
-Figure 7(b) depicts the agent's structure with its interfaces and abstractions.
+Figure 9 depicts the agent's structure with its interfaces and abstractions.